 You’ll also find a lot of treats labeled grain-free — there is some debate about the benefits and risks of grain-free dog food.
 The use of potatoes and legumes in pet food are currently under investigation by the FDA.
 Both of these ingredients feature heavily in grain-free food and treats.
 Even if you choose grain-free, you may want to seek out recipes that avoid these ingredients until the FDA has finished their investigation.

 When you choose dog training treats that don’t have harmful by-products or additives, contain healthy nutrients, and are made with a natural balance of real ingredients, you’re not just giving your dog something delicious.
 You’re giving them something that’s actually good for them.

 So, What Are the Best Dog Training Treats?

 Whether you’re on the hunt for puppy training treats or the best dog treats for training your senior companion, a few simple rules always apply.

 Choose small treats that are easy to carry around whenever you might be training your dog.
 Soft, chewy treats are best, and try to pick healthy treats that have a fairly strong smell and taste.

 You can use those treats as your high-value treats, deployed during active training sessions or when you really need to hold your dog’s attention.
 Consider purchasing a different flavor and type of treat, like a crunchy dog biscuit for example, to use as your low-value treats.
 These are given to your dog when they exhibit good behavior at home, or when you just want to slip your pet a tasty morsel.

 Last but not least, always check with your veterinarian if you’re unsure whether or not the treats you’re feeding your dog are healthy.

 Want to give your pet a tasty snack that also offers your dog positive health benefits?
 We’ve got you covered.
-Check out Pet Honesty’s selection of all-natural, delicious, and nutritious dog treats.
+Check out Pet Honesty’s selection of natural, delicious, and nutritious dog soft chews.